RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 ### Key Concept:
 - **Effectiveness of Controls**: Examining organizational goals and objectives, and evaluating if the controls in place actually achieve those goals.

+ Testing user permissions with audits is important to validate correct access levels and the system is secure.

 ## Security Operations
 - **Focus**: Conducting investigations and implementing preventative measures.

 ### Key Concept:
 - **Incident Response**: Mitigating active attacks and preventing escalation is critical.
 Upon neutralization, physical and digital evidence is collected to start a forensic investigation.

+This involves what happens given a potential breach, and how to resolve it given the existing guidelines.

 ## Software Development Security
 - **Focus**: Using secure coding practices.

 ### Key Concept:
 - **Security in SDLC**: Security is an additional step in each phase of the software development lifecycle.

+Security cannot be an afterthought during development.
+There must be Quality Assurance (QA) and pen tester professionals to ensure the software has met security standards.